mtrdesign/krait/ARTICLE.md

 </template>
 ```

-These are the fundamental customizations of Krait, but it covers a lot of features:
+These examples cover the basic customization of Krait, but the framework offers many more advanced features, including:

-- Adding Filters Form
+- **Adding Filters Form**: Create custom search and filtering interfaces
-- Dynamic Columns Generation (you can have 100% dynamic tables, fetching all columns from a third-party services)
+- **Dynamic Columns Generation**: Build fully dynamic tables with columns fetched from external services
-- Customizing the sortable/filterable columns
+- **Customizing Column Behavior**: Configure which columns can be sorted or filtered

+For a complete overview of all features, please refer to our documentation.

 ## Conclusion